Nick Launay

-Nicolas Launay is an English record producer, composer and recording engineer.
-He is one of the most sought after record producers in the world due to his success with recent albums by Nick Cave and the Bad Seeds, Anna Calvi, IDLES, Black Rebel Motorcycle Club, Yeah Yeah Yeahs and Arcade Fire.
-Noted for his flamboyant style he is among the most successful producers of the post-punk era, helming records from pivotal acts including Public Image Ltd, Gang of Four, Killing Joke, The Birthday Party, and The Slits.
+Nicolas Launay (born 5 March 1960) is an English record producer, composer and recording engineer, currently residing in Los Angeles, California.
+He has produced albums by Nick Cave and the Bad Seeds, Anna Calvi, Idles, Blue October, Black Rebel Motorcycle Club, Yeah Yeah Yeahs and Arcade Fire.
+Noted for his flamboyant style, he is among the most successful producers of the post-punk era, helming records from pivotal acts including Public Image Ltd, Gang of Four, Killing Joke, The Birthday Party, and The Slits.

 Launay is known primarily for his passionate approach to recording with emphasis on raw sounds and capturing mood.
-Other artists he has worked with include: Kate Bush, Talking Heads, David Byrne, INXS, Models, Midnight Oil, Grinderman, Lou Reed, The Veils, Anna Calvi, Supergrass, The Living End, Band of Skulls, Silverchair and IDLES.
+Some of the artists he has worked with include: Kate Bush, Talking Heads, David Byrne, INXS, Models, Midnight Oil, Grinderman, Lou Reed, The Veils, Anna Calvi, Supergrass, The Living End, Band of Skulls, Silverchair and IDLES.
 He lives in Hollywood, United States and travels to London frequently.
-More recent work includes producing Yeah Yeah Yeahs' Mosquito, It's Blitz!, mixing Arcade Fire's Neon Bible and The Suburbs, and producing and recording Nick Cave and the Bad Seeds' Push the Sky Away, Skeleton Tree along with Grinderman and Grinderman 2.
+More recent work includes producing Yeah Yeah Yeahs' Mosquito, It's Blitz!, mixing Arcade Fire's Neon Bible and The Suburbs, producing and recording Nick Cave and the Bad Seeds' Push the Sky Away, Skeleton Tree along with Grinderman and Grinderman 2 and Cartoon Darkness by Amyl and the Sniffers.

-Nick Launay is also known for setting trends by finding lesser known Recording Studios in the world and making them popular.
-A few years ago he encouraged Nick Cave and the Bad Seeds to take a leap of faith and record what became the Push the Sky Away album at a little known studio in France called La Fabrique.
-At the time no foreign band had worked there.
+He is also known for setting trends by finding lesser known recording studios in the world and making them popular.
+In 2012, he encouraged Nick Cave and the Bad Seeds to record what became the Push the Sky Away album at a little-known studio in France called La Fabrique.
+At the time, no foreign band had worked there.
 Since then Morrissey, Radiohead, and Foals have all followed suit.
 Similarly with La Frette studios he produced Skeleton Tree and then recommended it to Arctic Monkeys via Domino Recording Company owner Laurence Bell.
 Alex Turner now records all his projects there, and others have followed.

 Biography

 Background

 The son of French author André Launay and fashion model Eve Launay, he was born in London, England and moved with his family to the village of Frigiliana in Spain at age eight, where his parents adopted a bohemian lifestyle.
 The family returned to England in 1976, where Launay developed a love of punk rock.